open-telemetry/opentelemetry-specification/specification/library-layout.md

 ## SDK Package

-Here is a proposed generic package structure for OpenTelemetry SDK package.
+Here is a proposed generic package structure for OpenTelemetry library SDK package.

 A typical top-level directory layout: